Boulder Creek, California: Architecture

 The architecture of Boulder Creek varies but is generally popular among tourists and locals.
 Many of the commercial buildings along Central Avenue are designed primarily in the Boomtown style.
 Historic buildings are designed primarily in the Queen Anne and a variety of Victorian styles.
 For examples, the designs of the McLeod House and the Stagg/Hartman House are drawn from these architectural movements.
 Modern and other non-classical architectural styles, such as Minimal Traditional and Ranch, are also seen throughout the community.
 Outside downtown Boulder Creek, architectural styles are even more varied.
 The former Grace Episcopal Church is designed in the Gothic Revival style.

 Demographics

-The 2020 United States census showed Boulder Creek's population to be 5,429, an increase of 10.3% from the 2010 census.